pankaj9299/display-password/README.md

-# display-password
+# Display Password
-A Drupal module to add capability for login form to show the password entered by user.
+A Drupal module to add the capability for a login form to show the password entered by the user.